jackgreenburg/cpt_code_app/README.md

 ### Opening app:

-1. Long onto Discovery on whichever open port you can and then access a compute node.
+1. Log onto Discovery on whichever open port you can and then access a compute node (I always use gv01 and haven't had any problems yet).
+It unfortunately cannot run locally because it needs to access files that are on Discovery.
 2. Before you pip install I recommended you create a new Conda environment to ensure everything works:

     ```bash